STUTI-01/Covid-Bot-Team-Ingenium/README.md

  Step 2: Place all the three files in one folder

  Step 3: Type the command python main.py to get the output

+#Note : Link for colab code : https://colab.research.google.com/drive/1B8UAj7cPA7GOQ-7x4MiWAaOaiYIZRCfK#scrollTo=XEAVJ3qP4L6T
+(The code over here is not very clean, but can be used for reference to undertand the progress)